ellucian-developer/experience-ethos-examples/README.md

 # Experience Ethos Examples

-## Account Details Examples
+## Account Details Example
-This example, includes a card and page that show the current user their account details and balance.
-There are two npm projects in this example, an extension and a microservice.
+This example includes a card and page that show the current user their account details and balance.
+There are two npm projects in this example, an extension, and a microservice.
 The data for the card and page are acquired through the BP API (Banner Business Process API) through Ethos Integration.
 Additional data and behavior could include using a Pay Now feature that integrates with your payment provider.

 These examples are detailed here: [account-details](account-details/README.md)